EaglerReborn/EaglerReborn.github.io/src/plugindocs/README.md

     - An [`EnchantmentData`](EnchantmentData.md) dictionary of all the in-game enchantments.
 [Auto]
 - `constructors: Object`
     A object containing constructors to make some Java objects from within JavaScript.
 [Auto]
+- `javaClient: Object`
+    This is the `Minecraft` instance exposed to JavaScript.
+It has no wrapping, and so many properties will be illegible.
+To use it, I would recommend editing the `build.gradle` in the worspace to set `minifying: false;` [Auto]
 - `version: String`